ChristianMLand/asyncQueue/README.md

 - `clear()`: A method to clear the queue of any remaining items.

 however the `PriorityQueue` additionally takes a second argument with `enqueue()` to provide the priority.

+Both `Queue` and `PriorityQueue` are also synchronous iterables, and items can be consumed by iterating over them.